idotavorslab/idotavorslab.github.io/TASKS.md

 Gallery
     [ ] Sorted by year?
     [x] Going between photos like in mudriks
+    [ ] On hover transform, on click opacity
     [ ] Meshes? sketchfab api or files?
     [ ] Tooltip?
     [ ] python script to popuplate json?